 If you have a broken tooth, you will need to do the following before you’re able to see your dentist.
 If you experience pain, take a pain reliever.
 You can cover the broken part of the tooth with temporary dental cement.
 You can get this dental cement at a pharmacy over the counter.
-In the event that you broke your tooth and it also caused your lips or cheeks to become inflamed, get a pack of ice and apply it to the area to reduce swelling.
+If you find it difficult to sleep with a broken tooth and toothache, you can visit websites like https://www.healthfulsaver.com/how-to-sleep-with-toothache/ to know about immediate relief measures.
+Moreover, if you broke your tooth and it also caused your lips or cheeks to become inflamed, get a pack of ice and apply it to the area to reduce swelling.
 If your broken tooth has begun to bleed and it seems like it will not stop anytime soon, use gauze or a tea bag and apply it with some pressure to the bleeding area.
 This will prevent any further loss of blood and will keep you sane.
 Finally, rinse your mouth with water.
 Make sure you use water at room temperature since cold water will hurt, a lot.
 See your dentist immediately.

 At The Dentist

-Once you’re at the dentist, there will be a couple of options to be done to your broken or cracked tooth.
+Once you’re at the Dental Clinic Memphis, or wherever you reside, there will be a couple of options to be done to your broken or cracked tooth.
 If it’s a minor crack, your dentist may only polish the area to prevent your tongue from feeling the rough area all the time.
 If the crack is large, it may need filling and repair.
 A chip may be fixed the same way that a minor crack is.
 If your situation is a serious break, a broken cusp, split tooth, vertical breaks or split roots, or a decay-induced break, you may need a root canal operation.
 In more serious cases, the whole tooth may need to be removed and replaced with a fake one.